Lissy93/awesome-privacy/README.md

 **[Enigmail](https://www.enigmail.net)** | Mail client add-on, enabling the use of OpenPGP to easily encrypt, decrypt, verify and sign emails.
 Free and open source, Enifmail is compatible with Mozilla Thunderbird, Interlink Mail & News and Postbox.
 Their website contains thorough documentation and quick-start guides, once set up it is extremely convenient to use
 **[TorBirdy](https://trac.torproject.org/projects/tor/wiki/torbirdy)** |  Thunderbird extension, that configures it to make connections over the Tor network, in order to provide an additional layer of anonymity and security
 **[Email Privacy Tester](https://www.emailprivacytester.com/)** | Quick tool, that enables you to test whether your mail client "reads" your emails before you've opened them, and also checks what analytics, read-receipts or other tracking data your mail client allows to be sent back to the sender.
 The system is open source ([on GitLab](https://gitlab.com/mikecardwell/ept3)), developed by [Mike Cardwell](https://www.grepular.com/) and trusted, but if you do not want to use your real email, creating a second account with the same provider, should yield identical results
-**[DKIM Verifier](https://addons.thunderbird.net/en-US/thunderbird/addon/dkim-verifier/?collection_id=a5557f08-eafd-7a39-81c6-09127da790f7)** | Verifies DKIM signatures and shows the result in the e-mail header, in order to help spot spoofed emails (which do not come from the comain that claim to)
+**[DKIM Verifier](https://addons.thunderbird.net/en-US/thunderbird/addon/dkim-verifier/?collection_id=a5557f08-eafd-7a39-81c6-09127da790f7)** | Verifies DKIM signatures and shows the result in the e-mail header, in order to help spot spoofed emails (which do not come from the domain that they claim to)

 #### Notable Mentions
 If you are using ProtonMail, then the [ProtonMail Bridge](https://protonmail.com/bridge/thunderbird) enables you to sync your emails to your own desktop mail client.
 It works well with Thunderbird, Microsoft Outlook and others